nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 For my hands-off garden, I chose a bunch of 8-10 EK-rated plants mainly from the list of [Texas superstars](https://texassuperstar.com/plants/), which are primarily native and adapted plants that thrive here.
 The superstars are the best of the best and require little to no maintenance.

 Planting natives is a great way to have a big, beautiful garden that you do not have to tend to.
-They grow wild without human interaction and can survive in your area's soil on their own.
+They grow wild without human interaction and can survive in your area's soil/rainfall on their own.
 I'm not a big fan of fertilizer and anything I can grow without the need for it, I do it.

 ## Plants I love